Head and Neck Cancer Robotic Surgery

 Pairing Surgery with Radiation

 Most patients undergoing TORS for oropharyngeal cancer still need to receive radiation therapy.
-At Johns Hopkins Hospital, Dr. Harry Quon specializes in radiation oncology of the head and neck and has extensive experience with the delivery of radiation therapy after TORS.
+Our radiation oncologists treat head and neck cancers and have extensive experience with the delivery of radiation therapy after TORS.
 He is also leading research into different strategies that are de-intensifying therapy in oropharynx cancers that are associated with the human papillomavirus (HPV).

 Why Choose Johns Hopkins